-After typing the search term, the Testimonies count is displayed to the right of the text box.
-As shown, 61 testimonies match the search criteria.
-Keep in mind that for searches using more general search topics, there may be thousands of results and it takes a little longer to display the Testimonies count.
+Within seconds of typing the search term, the Search Results count is displayed on the left.
+As pictured below, there are 61 testimonies that match the search criteria.
+Keep in mind that for searches using more general search topics, there may be thousands of results and it takes a little longer to display the Search Results count.